jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug: Poison stayed on dead unit
 - bug: Infinity stamina doesn't work for all players in multiplayer
 - bug: killing last unit makes portals spawn early on multiplayer of screen of character who didn't kill the last unit
-- bug: Poison floating text doesn't account for debilitate but the damage it does, does
 - bug: sacrifice isn't giving me quite enough health somehow
-- bug: Allies clearing level makes you pick multiple perks and skips multiple levvels
-- Stats bars refreshing bugs:
-  - bug: health bars aren't refreshed on start of turn, you have to move your mouse
-  - ui bug: when a new player joins, enemy health shows as half until you move your mouse
 # For v1.4
 - Fix perk limit
 ---
 - fix `split` as hard counter to summoner and priest and darkpriest
 - Slow description, "by 20%" not "to 80%"
 - Cache targeting
-- disallow cloning scrolls
-  - cloning scrolls results in pickup text bug
 ---
 - Units going through walls might be caused by crowding of other AI (Tekyera)
   - also maybe split units can be pushed through walls